 If you’re not sure of what size unit you’ll need, here are a few ways to estimate:

 - Put everything you plan to store into one area, like in a section of your garage for example.
-This way you’ll be able to estimate the amount of space you’ll need.
+This way you’ll be able to measure or estimate the amount of space you’ll need.

 - Take a look at the various size units available at your storage facility and ask a staff member what they suggest for the types of things you plan to store.

 Depending on what you plan to store, you might want to consider a climate-controlled unit.
-They usually cost slightly more than regular units, but if you have electronics, quality furniture, anything made from wood, photographs, important documents or anything else that could be damaged by heat, moisture or humidity, climate-controlled is the way to go.
+They usually cost slightly more than regular units, but if you have electronics, quality furniture, items made from wood, documents or anything else that could be damaged by heat, moisture or humidity, climate-controlled is the way to go.

 If you live in a location where temperatures and humidity reach the extremes, the damage from heat and humidity can be even worse.